SchlossLab/schlosslab.github.io/_lab_stuff/schloss-data_shared_directory.md

 ---
 layout: index_page
-title: Organization of Schloss-data folder
+title: Organization of schloss-data folder
 ---

 ## Preamble
-This page outlines the organizational standards of the `Schloss-data` shared directory on our mapped drive.
-The actual path is `/mnt/EXT/Schloss-data`.
+This page outlines the organizational standards of the `schloss-data` shared directory on our mapped drive.
+The actual path is `/mnt/EXT/schloss-data`.
 The goals of this outline are to:

 1. Articulate guidlines for preserving organization of shared data.
 2. Maximize disk space by minimizing data redundancies and out-of-date files